Paul Burstow: Subsequent career

-Between 2012 and 2015, when he left Parliament, Burstow led a number of influential policy commissions.
-Working with the think tank Demos Demos he led a commission into the future models of residential care for people in later life.
+Between 2012 and 2015, when he left Parliament, Burstow led a number of policy commissions.
+Working with the think tank Demos, he led a commission into the future models of residential care for people in later life.

-He was appointed Chair of the Tavistock and Portman NHS Foundation Trust from November 2015 to June 2022.
-He was also invited to become a Trustee of Action on Smoking and Health in 2015 stepping down in 2022.
+He was appointed Chair of the Tavistock and Portman NHS Foundation Trust from November 2015, and became a part-time honorary visiting professor at City University London specialising in the impact of public policy and government on health and social care.

-In 2016 he became a part-time professor of mental health policy at the University of Birmingham where he led a policy commission which made recommendations for a public health approach to improving the mental health and wellbeing of children and young people, Investing in a Resilient Generation.
+In 2016 he became a part-time professor of mental health policy at the University of Birmingham, where he led a policy commission which made recommendations for a public health approach to improving the mental health and wellbeing of children and young people, "Investing in a Resilient Generation".